pascalpeh/tf-jenkins/README.md

 1. Add AWS access/secret keys in AWS CLI on your machine
 2. Change directory to env/jenkins
 3. Run "terraform init" to download all required aws plugins and initialize modules
-4. Run "terraform plan" to show a plan of AWS resources to be created
+4. Run "terraform plan" to show a plan of AWS resources to be created and verify the output
 5. Run "terraform apply" to create the AWS resources